w3f/polkadot-wiki/docs/general/dashboards/parity-data-dashboards.md

 wider community.
 The plan is to progressively make datasets available to the public, alongside dashboards, metrics, code, and best practices employed to ingest and decode Substrate data.

-DotLake currently consists of 80+ Polkadot, Kusama, solo-chains and test-nets with their full history and is continuously expanding.
+DotLake consists of Polkadot, Kusama, solo-chains and test-nets with their full history and is continuously expanding.

 **DotLake Batch Architecture**